fastify/fastify-websocket/README.md

 ```

 #### Things to know
-- Websocket need to be closed manually at the end of each test.
+- Websocket needs to be closed manually at the end of each test.
 - `fastify.ready()` needs to be awaited to ensure that fastify has been decorated.
-- You need to register the event listener before sending the message if you need to process server response.
+- You need to register the event listener before sending the message if you need to process the server response.

 ## Options